raiden-network/spec/terminology.rst

    cooperative settle proof
        Signed data required by the :term:`Payment Channel` to allow :term:`Participants` to close and settle a :term:`Payment Channel` without undergoing through the :term:`Settlement Window`.
 See the :ref:`message definition <cooperative-settle-proof-message>`.

+   nonce
+       Strictly monotonic value used to order off-chain transfers.
+It starts at ``1``.
+It is a :term:`balance proof` component.

+   chain id
+       Chain identifier as defined in EIP155.

    Message
        Any message sent from one Raiden Node to the other.